charcoalphp/charcoal/README.md

 The core concepts (namespaces) defined in Charcoal Core are:

 - `Core`, for core patterns, classes and traits.
-  - `AbstractFactory` / `FactoryInterface`: a base class for all Factories in Charcoal.
   - `IndexableInterface` / `IndexableTrait`:
     -  Defines `set_id()`, `id()`, `set_key()` and `key()`.
   - `StringFormat`: a helper class to format strings, mostly for final output within templates & widgets: